 Fade to gray

 If black is too bold for your tastes, gray can lend the room a more subdued, calming feel.
 It goes well with a wide variety of colors and surfaces, so putting together a kitchen design palette featuring gray cabinets is a much more forgiving process than choosing black.
+For this reason, gray might be one of the most perfect kitchen cabinet colors.
 In the kitchen above, the gray cabinets provide great contrast with the white geometric tile back splash, white quartz counter tops, and wood floor, while keeping the overall look of the kitchen airy and bright.

 Hunter green can give a kitchen a stately, bespoke look.
 This color works best with classic kitchen cabinet designs that resemble fine furniture.
 The paint color used in the example above is Farrow & Ball's Studio Green, which looks gorgeous in this stately cabinet configuration.
 But, like deep turquoise, the paint's appearance depends on the light.
 A darker room will make these shades look almost black, while a brighter kitchen, flooded with artificial or natural light, will bring out the colorful pigments.